 Senior Vice President Innovation Programs

-Jeff Latkowski is the vice president of innovation at TerraPower, where he is responsible for the origination, evaluation and development of high-risk, high-potential energy solutions within TerraPower.
+Jeff Latkowski is the senior vice president of innovation at TerraPower, where he is responsible for the origination, evaluation and development of high-risk, high-potential energy solutions within TerraPower.
 He is also responsible for the development and growth of partnerships that can facilitate the origination of new ideas and energy solutions.

 Dr. Latkowski has more than 25 years of experience in the generation, analysis and evaluation of new ideas and designs for nuclear systems.
 He was previously employed by Lawrence Livermore National Laboratory (LLNL), where he most recently served as the chief scientist for the Laser Inertial Fusion Energy (LIFE) program.
 Prior to this, Dr. Latkowski held positions in LLNL’s Fusion Energy Program, Laser Program, and within the National Ignition Facility Directorate.
 His technical expertise includes systems engineering and design, neutronics, safety and environmental evaluation, x-ray physics, optics, and laser and fusion technologies.